15 Descriptive Statistics

 arrhythmia <- arrhythmia |>

-Let’s look at the data again with the glipmse() function:
+Let’s review the data with the glipmse() function:

 Columns: 8